ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

      1. when the replicated document arrived and entered a conflict state
      2. when the local document entered a conflict state on the arrival of the replicated document
      3. when the conflict was resolved by replacing the local document with the replicated one
+        {INFO: }
+        In this exmaple, the conflict was resolved by placing the replicated version as the current document.
+        Learn more about conflict resolution [here](../../../studio/database/settings/conflict-resolution#conflict-resolution).
+        {INFO/}

 * To see these revisions, we open the document's [Revisions tab](../../../studio/database/document-extensions/revisions#revisions-tab).